Carnegie Library of Pittsburgh and CivicCLP are excited to announce our 2021 speaker series!

 Join us for an honest and intimate conversation with award-winning journalists, Bofta Yimam and Brian Cook, as they discuss the journeys they have taken to owning their own stories while in the news industry.

 Thursday, August 19, 2021 | 4:00-5:00 PM EST

 Freedom Forum fellow for First Amendment, Lata Nott, will share her expertise on how censorship and suppression impacts our First Amendment rights on social media, in schools and through voting rights.
-Ellie Diaz will join the conversation to share her expertise on why Banned Books Week is more than just a seven-day event, as well as spotlighting the ways that the American Library Association’s Office of Intellectual Freedom works to fight literary censorship on a daily basis.
+Deborah Caldwell-Stone, Director of the ALA Office for Intellectual Freedom and Executive Director of Freedom to Read Foundation, will join the conversation to share her expertise on why Banned Books Week is more than just a seven-day event, as well as spotlighting the ways that the American Library Association’s Office for Intellectual Freedom works to fight literary censorship on a daily basis.